learn-co-curriculum/welcome-introduction/README.md

 - Assignments: These are lessons where action _is_ needed.
 Assignments can be many things.
 Some assignments will include tests for code, sometimes refered to as _labs_.
 Other assignments may just ask you to code along and apply a concept as you are learning it.
-We will talk more about assignments in the next lesson.
 - Quizzes: These are included to assess your knowledge of the topics discussed.
   Quizzes will typically be placed at the end of a topic.

+Portfolio projects, assessments and blog submissions will all be available in Canvas as assignments, since they all require work to be submitted.
+We will talk more about assignments in the next lesson.

 ## Conclusion

 You're just getting started, and we're happy you're here.

-Happy Learning!
+Continue on and happy learning!